metaplex-foundation/developer-hub/src/pages/core/plugins/delegating-and-revoking-plugins.md

 - An Owner Managed Plugin can be revoked by the owner which revokes the delegate and sets the pluginAuthority type to `Owner`.
 - The delegated Authority of the plugin can revoke themselves which then sets the plugin authority type to `Owner`.
-- On Transfer delegated Authorities of owner managed plugins are automatically revoked.
+- On Transfer, delegated Authorities of owner managed plugins are automatically revoked back to the `Owner Authority` type.

 #### Authority Managed Plugins